-- In addition to shutter speed, aperture, and ISO sensitivity, the camera automatically executes the following operation as required when shooting with Premium Auto. - Auto Focus is normally performed until you half-press the shutter button. - The camera automatically determines the focus point on the screen and focuses there. - Face Detection (page 40) - Shooting with Premium Auto can cause vibration and noise to occur due to lens operation.
-This does not indicate malfunction. - In some cases, Premium Auto may not be able to interpret the shooting environment correctly.
+- In addition to shutter speed, aperture, and ISO sensitivity, the camera automatically executes the following operation as required when shooting with Premium Auto. - Auto Focus is normally performed until you half-press the shutter button. - Face Detection (page 41) - Shooting with Premium Auto can cause vibration and noise to occur due to lens operation.
+This does not indicate malfunction. - When Shooting with Premium Auto, the message "Processing Premium Auto.
+Please wait..." may appear on the monitor screen.
+If you feel the camera is taking too long to process data, try shooting with standard Auto instead. - In some cases, Premium Auto may not be able to interpret the shooting environment correctly.
 If this happens, shoot with standard Auto.